nameko/nameko-grpc/README.md

 ## Timeouts

 The client and server both support timeouts, and will raise `DEADLINE_EXCEEDED` if an RPC has not completed within the requested time.
-The clock starts ticking on the client when the request is initiated, and on the server when it is receieved.
+The clock starts ticking on the client when the request is initiated, and on the server when it is received.

 The deadline is calculated as the current time plus the timeout value.